RocketChat/docs-old/installation/manual-installation/ubuntu/snaps/README.md

 ### When will my snap installation get the latest updates?

-Snaps are our biggest install base.
+Snaps are one of our biggest install base.
 As a result we like to spend more time testing before releasing.
 Updated Snaps are usually released around the 15th of the month - around 2 weeks after a new release.
 This gives us time to look for issues so you don't have to.

 If you have special requirements and really need to use the latest release immediately then please consider another installation method e.g docker